-When a Medicaid recipient is admitted to a hospital (under Article 28 of the Public Health Law), the hospital is reimbursed their inpatient rate, Diagnostic Related Group (DRG) and per diem, which includes all transportation services for the patient.
+When a Medicaid enrollee is admitted to a hospital licensed under Article 28 of the Public Health Law, the hospital is reimbursed their inpatient fee, Diagnostic Related Group (DRG) and per diem.
+This reimbursement includes all transportation services for the patient.

 If the admitting hospital sends a Medicaid inpatient (round trip) to another hospital for purposes of obtaining a diagnostic or therapeutic service, the original admitting hospital is responsible for the provision of the transportation services.

-The admitting hospital is responsible for the reimbursement of the ambulance or other transportation service for the transport of the patient.
+The admitting hospital is responsible for the reimbursement of the ambulance or other transportation service for the transport of the Medicaid enrollee.
 For example: An admitting hospital arranges for the round trip transport of a Medicaid inpatient to another hospital for a diagnostic test.
-The admitting hospital should reimburse the transportation provider for the transport of the patient.
+The admitting hospital should reimburse the transportation provider for the transport of the enrollee.